WalletScrutiny/WalletScrutinyCom/_hardware/blockchainmind.md

 ---

-It seems that {{ page.title }} is a generalist cryptocurrency/blockchain/ service company.
+It seems that {{ page.title }} is a company specialized in services around cryptocurrency and blockchain.
 Among its retinue of offerings include:

 - Smart contract development
 - Non-Fungible Token (NFT) developments